programmingwebsite/aws-microservices-kubernetes/README.md

 ## Installation-Kubernetes

-* The whole setup kubernetes describe below is referenced from my classmate `Dan B`.
-The link to the below steps can be found in `https://hub.udacity.com/rooms/community:nd9990:en-us-general?contextType=room` .
+* The whole setup kubernetes describe below is referenced from my classmate 'Dan B'.

     * From the Docker machine copy the whole folder `k8s`. (inside the `udacity-c3-deployment` folder) to the kubernetes virtual machine.